 Sharps Chapel, TN 37866

-NOTE: The original "Yaesu insignia" bearing factory shipping box must be complete with the custom molded foam pieces.
-Substuting other materials in place of lost molded foam guarantees shipping damage, and that I'll be forced to charge a hefty fee for properly re-crating the transceiver.
+NOTE: The original Yaesu "insignia" factory shipping box must be complete with the custom molded foam pieces.
+Substituting other materials in place of lost molded foam guarantees shipping damage, and that I'll be forced to charge a hefty fee for properly re-crating the transceiver.
 The integrity of the factory shipping box depends on those custom molded foam pieces, including the spacer (3-foam blocks on strip of cardboard).
-And because of the age of some factory boxes it is best to place them inside an extra heavy duty box to take the wear and tear of shipping, not to mention adding vibration damping.
+And because of the age of factory boxes, it is standard practice to "float" them (in packing material) inside an extra heavy duty box (size 24x24x14 inches) to take the wear and tear of shipping, not to mention adding vibration damping.

 Packing info. for the original Yaesu factory box:

 100-Watt FT-1000MP Mark-V Field; When placed into a new heavy duty triple-wall double-corrugated outer box, these rigs ship nicely in their 18 to 25 year old original "Yaesu insignia" bearing factory boxes with their custom factory molded foam packing.

 200 Watt Mark-V FT-1000MP: it is mandatory to either use either the complete factory box set including the approx. 32x21x11 inch outer box, or better, place the inner 22x21x10 transceiver box inside a new heavy duty triple-wall double-corrugated outer box; commonly available in *24x24x24 size, *but prepared by reducing the height to about 13 to 14 inches.
 This is easily done by cutting free the 12x24 top closure flaps, place them around the inside perimeter to double up the box's sidewall thickness, and you then have a nice guide for forming new closure flaps from the box's side portions that extend above the doubled sidewalls.